-Twenty-five journalists facing terror charges in the trial publicly known as the "FETÖ media trial" were sentenced to prison on terror charges by the 25th High Criminal Court of Istanbul on March 8, ending a long trial fraught with controversy.
+Twenty-five journalists facing terror charges in the trial publicly known as the "FETÖ media trial" were sentenced to prison by the 25th High Criminal Court of Istanbul on 8 March 2018, ending a long trial fraught with controversy.
 While only one defendant was acquitted, the court ruled to continue the detention of 18 journalists who have already been behind bars for 20 months pending the appeal process.
 Another defendant who had been released during a previous hearing was re-arrested.

-Journalist and columnist Murat Aksoy and musician Atilla Taş, who penned columns for Meydan newspaper between 2015 and 2016, were both sentenced for “knowingly and willingly while not being part of its hierarchical structure.”
-Aksoy was convicted to 2 years and 1 month of prison, while Taş was given a sentence of 3 years 1 month and 15 days in prison, but both will remain free pending the appeal process.
+Journalist and columnist Murat Aksoy and musician Atilla Taş, who penned columns for Meydan newspaper between 2015 and 2016, were both sentenced for “knowingly and willingly aiding a terrorist organization while not being part of its hierarchical structure.”
+Aksoy was sentenced to 2 years and 1 month in prison, while Taş was given a sentence of 3 years, 1 month and 15 days.
+Both will remain free pending the appeal process.
 The court, however, ruled to maintain their travel ban.

-The court sentenced 11 journalists to 6 years and 3 months in prison for “membership in an armed terrorist organization,” judging that their actions and intent didn’t require a term of incarceration that exceeds the lower limit set for the crime.
-Those 11 journalists are: Abdullah Kılıç (former columnist for the shuttered Millet daily and former Habertürk TV broadcasting coordinator), Bayram Kaya (former Ankara reporter for the shuttered Zaman daily), Bünyamin Köseli (former reporter for Zaman daily), Cemal Azmi Kalyoncu (former reporter for the shuttered Aksiyon magazine), Cihan Acar (former photoreporter for the shuttered Bugün daily), Habip Güler (former reporter for Zaman daily), Halil İbrahim Balta (former economy reporter for Zaman daily), Hanım Büşra Erdal (former reporter for Zaman daily), Hüseyin Aydın (former reporter for the shuttered Cihan News Agency), Yakup Çetin (former reporter for daily Zaman), Yakup Çetin, (former reporter for Zaman daily) and Gökçe Fırat Çulhaoğlu (editor-in-chief of the Turkish Left magazine).
+The court sentenced 11 journalists to 6 years and 3 months in prison for “membership in an armed terrorist organization,” judging that their "actions and intent didn’t require a term of incarceration that exceeds the lower limit set for the crime."
+They are: Abdullah Kılıç (former columnist for the shuttered Millet daily and former Habertürk TV broadcasting coordinator), Bayram Kaya (former Ankara reporter for the shuttered Zaman daily), Bünyamin Köseli (former reporter for Zaman daily), Cemal Azmi Kalyoncu (former reporter for the shuttered Aksiyon magazine), Cihan Acar (former reporter for the shuttered Bugün daily), Habip Güler (former reporter for Zaman daily), Halil İbrahim Balta (former economy reporter for Zaman daily), Hanım Büşra Erdal (former courthouse reporter for Zaman daily), Hüseyin Aydın (former reporter for the shuttered Cihan News Agency), Yakup Çetin (former reporter for Zaman), Yakup Çetin (former reporter for Zaman) and Gökçe Fırat Çulhaoğlu (editor-in-chief of Türk Solu magazine).

-12 other defendants were given a prison sentence of 7 years and 6 months on charges of “membership in an armed organization”.
-The court said in its verdict that their actions and intent required a higher sentence than the lower limit set by law for the crime.
-Those 12 defendants are: Ahmet Memiş (former news coordinator for the online news website Haberdar.com), Ali Akkuş (former news director for daily Zaman), Muhammed Sait Kuloğlu (founder of the online news website Şubuhaber), Mustafa Erkan Acar (news director for daily Bugün), Mutlu Çölgeçen (former Ankara bureau news director for daily Sabah), Oğuz Usluer (former coordinator of Habertürk TV), Seyid Kılıç (former reporter for public broadcaster TRT haber), Ufuk Şanlı (former economy director and al-Monitor writer Ufuk ŞAnlı), Ünal Tanık (founder of the shuttered online news website Rotahaber), Yetkin Yıldız (editor for the online news website Aktif Haber), Cuma Ulus (former news director for Habertürk TV) and Davut Aydın, educator and one of the two defendants in this case who are not journalists.
+Twelve other defendants were sentenced to 7 years and 6 months for “membership in an armed terrorist organization.”
+The court said in its judgment that their "actions and intent required a higher sentence than the lower limit set by law for the crime."
+They are: Ahmet Memiş (former news coordinator for the news portal Haberdar.com), Ali Akkuş (former news director for Zaman), Muhammed Sait Kuloğlu (founder of the news portal Şubuhaber), Mustafa Erkan Acar (news director for Bugün), Mutlu Çölgeçen (former Ankara news director for Sabah), Oğuz Usluer (former coordinator of Habertürk TV), Seyid Kılıç (former reporter for public broadcaster TRT), Ufuk Şanlı (business journalist and former economy director and columnist for al-Monitor), Ünal Tanık (founder of the shuttered news portal Rotahaber), Yetkin Yıldız (editor for the news portal Aktif Haber), Cuma Ulus (former news director for Habertürk TV) and Davut Aydın, who is a teacher.

-The court also ruled to re-arrest Ali Akkuş, who was the first defendant to be released in the case on April 2017.
-The other four defendants who were released in previous hearings but were sentenced on charges of “membership in an armed organization” — Bünyamin Köseli, Cihan Acar, Halil İbrahim Balta and Davut Aydın — will remain free pending the appeal process, the court ruled.
+The court ruled to re-arrest Ali Akkuş, who was the first defendant to be released in the case in April 2017.
+The other four defendants who were released in previous hearings but were sentenced for “membership in an armed terrorist organization” -- Bünyamin Köseli, Cihan Acar, Halil İbrahim Balta and Davut Aydın -- will remain free pending the appeal process, the court ruled.

-Lawyer: Date when movement became terror organization should be set
+Lawyer: Date when movement became terrorist organization should be set

-Lawyers and defendants also criticized the prosecutor for his selection of tweets to accuse them of “creating perception.”
+The defendants and their lawyers also criticized the prosecutor for his selection of tweets to accuse them of “creating perception.”
 “How can I create perception with 275 followers?” former Habertürk TV news director Cuma Ulus asked.
 Ulus also expressed his dismay at his tweets being included in the indictment.
 “In one of the three tweets in the indictment I wrote ‘Now it’s time for solidarity, journalism is not a crime.’
-Should I have said ‘journalism is a crime’” he asked.
+Should I have said ‘journalism is a crime?’” he asked.

 Inconsistencies in ByLock data

-Similarly, Ufuk Şanlı, former economy editor of daily Millet, said BTK’s report showed 1,258 connections to ByLock while the Police Department’s report only showed eight connections.
-“So, what are the remaining 1250 connections” he asked.
-Lawyer Barış Topuk said the report failed to establish data beyond reasonable doubt.
+Barış Topuk said the report failed to establish data beyond reasonable doubt.
 “The court should not declare a verdict without removing the doubts concerning the ByLock use.
-If there is a doubt, the defendant should be the one benefitting from it,” he said.
+If there is a doubt, the defendant should be the one benefiting from it,” he said.

 The trial became highly controversial after 12 defendants had been detained hours after their release on 31 March 2017 and jailed pending trial on "coup" charges after two weeks.
-The judges’ panel which had ruled for their release were dismissed by the council of Judges and Prosecutors and a new panel was appointed to the court.
+The judges who ruled for their release were dismissed by the council of Judges and Prosecutors and a new panel was appointed to the court.
 The court is now bound to announce its reasoned judgment within 15 days, following which the verdict can be appealed at a regional court of justice.